How can I deal with a team member with a bad attitude?

 That’s not a negative attitude – at least, not in my book.
 That’s life for millions of working parents, and we catch up on sleep eventually and turn it around.
 It doesn’t affect my performance overall.

 Bad days happen for any number of reasons – bad months happen too, when team members have huge life upheavals such as moving house, illness in the family or a bereavement.
-As managers, we make allowances.
+As managers, we make allowances: these are not ‘difficult employees’.

-But you shouldn’t make allowances for negative attitudes in the workplace once you’ve established that there is nothing else going on.
+You shouldn’t have to make allowances for negative attitudes in the workplace once you’ve established that there is nothing else going on and that this is not a temporary blip for a normally productive, performing individual.

 Someone with an unprofessional attitude